 - skin rash or blisters with fever

-- Some of these NSAID medicines are sold in lower doses without a prescription (over-the-counter).
-Talk to your health- care provider before using over-the- counter NSAIDs for more than 10 days.
+- Some NSAIDs are sold in lower doses without a prescription (over-the- counter).
+Talk to your healthcare provider before using over-the-counter NSAIDs for more than 10 days.

 This monograph has been modified to include the generic and brand name in many instances.